Gyromitra californica: Description

 Gyromitra californica has a wide, saddle-shaped cap that measures approximately 4 to 12 centimeters wide, reaching up to 16 centimeters when fully expanded.
 Its cap ranges in color from tan to an olive or grey-brown.
 The surface of the cap is slightly bumpy and uneven.
 The underside of the cap is a whitish, cream color and very thin.

 The mushroom stalk is approximately 3 to 8 centimeters long and 2 to 5 centimeters thick.
 It is ribbed all the way up to the underside of the cap and appears waxy.
 The color of the stalk usually ranges from a cream to a pale-yellow, with a pink or rose colored base.

-The Gyromitra californica also has elliptic and smooth spores, which are approximately 13.0-18.0 by 8.0-10.5 µmmicrons in size.
+The Gyromitra californica also has elliptic and smooth spores, which are approximately 13.0-18.0 by 8.0-10.5 microns in size.
 After reaching maturity, these spores usually produce small oil droplets at their ends.